-Minors: All the above fields and Curriculum, Higher Education, Philosophy of Education.
+Minors: All the above fields, Curriculum, Higher Education, Philosophy of Education.

-General Program • By petition to the Director of the Graduate School the student may plan a general program in Education in which he will select three areas in Education and Psychology instead of a major and a minor.
+General Program $\bullet$ By petition to and approval of the Director of the Graduate School the student may plan a general program in education in which he will select three areas in education and psychology instead of a major and a minor.

-Research Studies • Normally two research studies of a practical nature are required.
-The student may receive eighteen quarter hours of credit for these studies.
-The student will register for the research studies by the payment of a research fee.
+Research Studies • Normally one research study is required.
+The student may receive eighteen quarter hours of credit for the study.
+The student will pay the research fee at the time the outline of the study is presented.
+The research fee is in addition to the regular tuition fees.

-The preliminary outlines of the studies shall be under the supervision of the major professor and a research and examining committee.
+The preliminary outline of the study shall be under the supervision of the major professor and a research and examining committee.
 This committee will consist of the major professor as chairman, a member of the faculty of the Division of Education representing the student's minor, a second member from the Division of Education, and one member who shall be the representative of the faculty and who is not a member of the Division of Education.
 Normally, this committee will be the student's committee throughout his work toward the doctorate.
-It will be appointed by the Director of the Graduate School with the advice of the major professor.
+It will be appointed by the Director of the Graduate School and the major professor, both agreeing on the membership of the committee.